pyvista/pyvista/joss/paper.md

 highly controllable with `matplotlib` [@matplotlib] similar syntax and keyword arguments.
 These plotting routines are defined to make the process of visualizing spatially referenced data straightforward and easily implemented by novice programmers.
-Loading and rendering in `vtki` is implemented to take only a few lines of code:
+Loading and rendering of sophisticated meshes in `vtki` is implemented to take only a few lines of code:

 ```python
 # Obligatory set up code